nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     - For example, if it is a command that creates a new event (e.g. /e new), AddressBookParser creates an instance of `EventCommandParser`, which then creates the `EventNewCommandParser` to parse the command using other classes shown in the diagram below.
 2. This results in a `Command` object (more precisely, an object of one of its subclasses e.g., `EventNewCommand`) which is executed by the `LogicManager`.
 3. The command can communicate with the `Model` when it is executed (e.g. to create a new event).<br>
-   Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object and `Model` and other classes within the model package e.g `AddressBook`, `EventManager`) to achieve.
+   Note that although this is shown as a single step in the diagram above (for simplicity), in the code it can take several interactions (between the command object, `Model` and other classes within the model package e.g `AddressBook`, `EventManager`) to achieve.
 4. The result of the command execution is encapsulated as a `CommandResult` object which is returned back from `Logic`.

 <div style="page-break-after: always;"></div>